 How do I choose a major?

 If you do not know what major you want to pursue, you can meet with our

-Career Services Office.
-You will be asked to complete an online assessment to discover your interests, then you can meet with a representative from Career Services to discuss the majors that fit your interests.
+Career and Workforce Development Center.
+You will be asked to complete an online assessment to discover your interests, then you can meet with a representative from the Career and Workforce Development Center to discuss the majors that fit your interests.